The Australian Government appointed members of the National Housing Supply and Affordability Council for a 4-year term in January 2024.

-The members are from across government, industry, the community sector and academia and bring expertise in many fields, including:
+The members are from across government, industry, the community sector and academia.
+They bring expertise in many fields, including:

-Ms Susan Lloyd-Hurwitz is the Chair of the National Housing Supply and Affordability Council (the Council).
+Ms Susan Lloyd-Hurwitz is the Chair of the National Housing Supply and Affordability Council.

-Ms Lloyd-Hurwitz was the Chief Executive Officer and Managing Director of Mirvac from 2012 to 2023.
+Ms Lloyd-Hurwitz was the Chief Executive Officer of Mirvac and a Director of the Mirvac Board from 2012 to 2023.
+She was President of Chief Executive Women from November 2022 to June 2025.

 She is:

-• a non-executive director of Macquarie Bank, Macquarie Group, Rio Tinto and Spacecube
+- a non-executive director of Rio Tinto Limited and Macquarie Group

-• a member of the Sydney Opera House Trust, INSEAD Global Board.
+- a member of the Sydney Opera House Trust and INSEAD Global Board

 Dr Marcus Spiller